 procedures for responding to an allergic reaction, including medication, dosages, and a doctor's contact information.

-The Center will ensure that each staff person who is responsible for carrying out the individual child care program plan review and follow the plan.
+The Center will ensure that each staff person who is responsible for carrying out the individual childcare program plan review and follow the plan.
 Documentation of staff review will be kept on site.

 Parents are responsible for keeping allergy information updated with the Center.